-ACC.207 Payroll Accounting
+ACC 207 - Payroll Accounting

 This course will focus on payroll accounting and the role that the payroll accountant plays in an organization's management planning process.
 The need for timely and accurate payroll data will be a major focus of this course.
 Payroll accounting software and microcomputer spreadsheet applications will be an integral part of this course.
 The need for payroll and personnel records, computing and paying wages and salaries, payroll taxes, and analyzing and journalizing payroll transactions will be covered.
-Offered: Spring or as Needed

-Prerequisites: ACC.100 or ACC.101, BOC.100 or MAT.099, and ICT.110.
 Applicable toward graduation at Sandburg where program structure permits:

+Prerequisite(s): ACC 100 or ACC 101, BOC 100 or MAT 099,

+and ICT 110